PS TASBI

-Perkumpulan Sepakbola Taman Setia Budi Indah (simply known ad PS Tasbi) is an Indonesian football club based in Medan, North Sumatra.
+Perkumpulan Sepakbola Taman Setia Budi Indah (simply known as PS TASBI) is an Indonesian football club based in Medan, North Sumatra.
 They currently compete in Liga 4 North Sumatra zone.

 History

-The club was founded in 1992 as a forum for the development of football in the city of Medan in particular and Indonesia in general.
-In 2012 the club formed a team with the name Tasbi Futsal Futsal Club who competed in the Amateur Futsal League since 2012.
+The club was founded in 1992 with the name TASBI Soccer School, as a forum for the development of football in the city of Medan in particular and Indonesia in general.
+In 2012, the club formed a team with the name TASBI Futsal Futsal Club who competed in the Amateur Futsal League since 2012.
 The club also formed a special management for the development of young players by the name of Pro Star Management Tasbi.